 Another impulse discernible among the early submissions was domesticity.
 Rather than looking for broadly symbolic visual emblems, readers concentrated on showing their worlds (and maybe a few more cats, dogs, tulips and coffee cups than we hoped to see, if truth be told).

 Pet-loving participants took to the comment section to express hurt feelings and defend “their worlds:” (“A picture of my dog.
 I thought it turned out alright too…too low brow for LENS i guess.
-Although that was my moment, and the whole point, I thought;” “[If the instructions had involved shooting ‘broadly symbolic visual emblems’ and went on to discourage ‘cats, dogs, tulips and coffee cups’ I would never have been brave enough to submit my picture…”)Liz Cox Barrett is a freelance writer and graphic designer in Kalispell, Montana.
-She worked as a newspaper journalist in Denver and Kalispell for 20 years.
+Although that was my moment, and the whole point, I thought;” “[If the instructions had involved shooting ‘broadly symbolic visual emblems’ and went on to discourage ‘cats, dogs, tulips and coffee cups’ I would never have been brave enough to submit my picture…”)Liz Cox Barrett is a writer at CJR.